Medically reviewed on Nov 30, 2018

 Pemphigus foliaceus doesn't usually affect mucous membranes.
 The blisters, which usually begin on your face and scalp and later erupt on your chest and back, usually aren't painful.
 They tend to be crusty and itchy.

-Pemphigus is characterized by blisters on your skin and mucous membranes.
+Pemphigus causes blisters on your skin and mucous membranes.
 The blisters rupture easily, leaving open sores, which may ooze and become infected.

-The signs and symptoms of the two main types of pemphigus are as follows:
+The signs and symptoms of two common types of pemphigus are as follows:

 When to see a doctor

-See your doctor if you develop blisters inside your mouth or on your skin.
-If you've already been diagnosed with pemphigus and are receiving treatment, see your doctor if you develop:
+See your doctor if you have blisters inside your mouth or on your skin that don't heal.

 Your risk of pemphigus increases if you're middle-aged or older.
-People of Jewish ancestry have an increased incidence of pemphigus vulgaris.
+The condition tends to be more common in people of Middle Eastern or Jewish descent.

 - Infection of your skin